What is the one gift that truly keeps on giving? Stock!

 Capital gains tax is based on the profit (capital gain) from a given stock sale rather than the total amount of the sale.

 For example, if you buy stocks worth $1,000 and later sell them for $3,000, you’ll owe capital gains tax on the $2,000 profit ($3,000 sale - $1,000 original cost basis).

 When you give someone stocks, your cost basis (the original cost of the stock) transfers to the recipient.
 If you paid $1,000 for a stock three years ago and then gave it to your godchild, the recipient will inherit the $1,000 cost basis — even if the stock is now worth $3,000.

 If the recipient were to immediately sell the stock for $3,000, they would owe capital gains tax on the $2,000 profit ($3,000 sale - $1,000 original cost basis).

 In other words, it doesn’t matter what the value of the stock is when you give it away.
 What matters is the value of the stock when it was originally purchased.

-- Long-term capital gain tax applies to assets sold after owning them for more than 12 months.
+Long-term capital gain tax applies to assets sold after owning them for more than 12 months.
 For taxes due in 2023, the tax rates break down as follows: